 About the Project

 Across the evolving landscape of South Philadelphia, differences in culture and language present opportunities for unexpected and meaningful connection.
-This partnership between the Restored Spaces initiative, Trust for Public Land, and Southwark School tapped into the wisdom and interests of people from diverse backgrounds and experiences—neighbors, students, teachers, and parents—to build a green and sustainable learning environment and to engage them in the process.
+This partnership between the Environmental Justice initiative, Trust for Public Land, and Southwark School tapped into the wisdom and interests of people from diverse backgrounds and experiences—neighbors, students, teachers, and parents—to build a green and sustainable learning environment and to engage them in the process.
 Artists Gamar Markarian and Mateo Fernández-Muro utilized project planning through gameplay to break through these barriers, asking participants: What is our role in the global waste stream, and how can we positively shape the spaces around us?

 Hundreds of community members worked together to co-design a new schoolyard and play space for Southwark School, complete with attributes that address local issues of environmental justice in the urban environment.
 Gameplay, says Fernández-Muro, is a catalyst, a “participatory activator to make players aware of their potential, in order for them to fully and actively participate in public life.”
 This innovative strategy also reinforced the perception of the school as a hub for neighborhood activity and interaction.